trewknowledge/GDPR/README.md

 ## Changelog

+##### 2.0.1
+* Removing things that should have been deleted prior to updating to 2.0.0.
+* Fix new reconsent bar missing closing div.

 ##### 2.0.0
 * Change all requests and privacy preferences window to AJAX to avoid the admin-post hook issue.
 * We do not track privacy policy anymore.
 We can now track any kind of policy that users want.
 Those have been moved to each consent.